 Step aside because the anti-firearm show is about to begin, even though the left already loves to point out that, “New Zealand generally has very low levels of gun violence — likely due, in part, to its restrictions on firearms.”
 Perhaps it’s actually because of a projected population density of only 18.4 people per kilometer by 2020.
 Fact is, there are about seven times more sheep than people in New Zealand.
 Might that have something to do with the low homicide rate?

 There is one bit of good news for those who believe in the right to bear arms – approximately 1.2 million people in New Zealand own a gun.
 That’s about one firearm for every four people.
-Let’s hope these gun-owners will not be led to the slaughter like their four-hoofed friends; let’s hope they resist all efforts of the do-gooder class to take away their firearms.We value your comments!
-Please weigh in on our comment section below.
+Let’s hope these gun-owners will not be led to the slaughter like their four-hoofed friends; let’s hope they resist all efforts of the do-gooder class to take away their firearms.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com